Qing dynasty: Population growth and mobility

 The population grew in numbers, density, and mobility.
-The population grew from roughly 150 million in 1700, about what it had been a century before, then doubled over the next century, and reached a height of 450 million on the eve of the Taiping Rebellion in 1850.
+The population in 1700 was roughly 150 million, about what it had been a century before, then doubled over the next century, and reached a height of 450 million on the eve of the Taiping Rebellion in 1850.
 The spread of New World crops, such as maize, peanuts, sweet potatoes, and potatoes decreased the number of deaths from malnutrition.
 Diseases such as smallpox were brought under control by an increase in inoculations.
-In addition, infant deaths were decreased due to improvements in birthing techniques performed by doctors and midwives and an increase in medical books available to the public.
-Government campaigns decreased the incidence of infanticide.
-In Europe population growth in this period was greatest in the cities, but in China growth in cities and the lower Yangzi was low.
-The greatest growth was in the borderlands and the highlands, where farmers could clear large tracts of marshlands and forests.
+In addition, infant deaths were decreased due to campaigns against infanticide and improvements in birthing techniques performed by doctors and midwives and an increase in medical books available to the public.
+European population growth in this period was greatest in the cities, but in China there was only slow growth in cities and the lower Yangzi.
+The greatest growth was in the borderlands and the highlands, where farmers moved to take advantage of large tracts of marshlands and forests.

-The population was also remarkably mobile, perhaps more so than at any time in Chinese history.
-Indeed, the Qing government did far more to encourage mobility than to discourage it.
+The population was remarkably mobile, perhaps more so than at any time in Chinese history.
 Millions of Han Chinese migrated to Yunnan and Guizhou in the 18th century, and also to Taiwan.
-After the conquests of the 1750s and 1760s, the court organized agricultural colonies in Xinjiang.
-Migration might be permanent, for resettlement, or the migrants (in theory at least) might regard the move as a temporary sojourn.
-The latter included an increasingly large and mobile workforce.
-Local-origin-based merchant groups also moved freely.
-This mobility also included the organized movement of Qing subjects overseas, largely to Southeastern Asia, to pursue trade and other economic opportunities.
+After the conquests of the 1750s and 1760s, the court organised agricultural colonies in Xinjiang.
+This mobility also included the privately organised movement of Qing subjects overseas, largely to Southeast Asia, to pursue trade and other economic opportunities.